bryan-poulin/mkdocs-material-demo-1/docs/blog/posts/post3.md

 # My Third Blog Post

 This is the summary of my third post.
-The content before the `<!-- more -->` tag will be used as the preview text. `readtime: 5`
+The content before the `<!-- more -->` tag will be used as the preview text.

 <!-- more -->